Gonnosfanadiga

-Gonnosfanadiga (Gonnos) is a town and comune on the island of Sardinia, in the province of Medio Campidano, Italy.
+Gonnosfanadiga (Gonnos) is a town and comune (municipality) in the province of Medio Campidano in the autonomous island region of Sardinia in Italy.
 It is located between Medio Campidano plain to the northeast and the Monte Linas massif to the southwest.
+It has 5,959 inhabitants.

 The economy is mostly based on agriculture (olives, olive oil, bread, sweets, pig meat) and animal husbandry.
 The territory is home to two giants' graves.